vladimirminaev/Minimal-FVS-FPT/README.md

 ## Algorithms and Components

--   `MinimalFVSProblem`: The main class that implements the iterative FPT algorithm.
+-   `find_minimal_fvs`: The main function that implements the iterative FPT algorithm.
--   `FVSCompressionProblem`: Solves the compression step of the FVS problem.
+-   `solve_fvs_compression`: Solves the compression step of the FVS problem.
 -   `DisjointFVSProblem`: Solves the problem of finding an FVS that is disjoint from a FVS `W`.

 ## Running Tests